 Every family has screen rules and no family has a referee.
 Scheduled nags make the limits ambient instead of adversarial, for kids and, honestly, for parents.

 Set this reminder on WhatsAppTo set a kids screen time reminder on WhatsApp, text NagMeLater "Remind me every day at 8:30pm that it is devices-off time for the kids", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The nightly digital sunset, same time daily.